mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/antique/index.md

 <SNIP>
 ```

-Alright, so `nmap` identified Telnet running on port `23/tcp`.
-Its fingerprint is unknown though, so we don't know its version.

-And that's all.
-No other open ports.
-So either there's some UDP open ports too that we didn't find because we only scanned TCP, or Telnet is our way in.

 ## Scripts

 Let's run `nmap`'s default scripts on this service to see if they can find additional information.